Sanborn-Young/PDFRenamer/README.md

 ## PDFRenamer

-A chrome extension that should allow you to more easily download and rename PDF files.
+A chrome extension that should allow you to more easily download and rename PDF files From selected sell side financial institutions.
+This can probably be used with other websites, where you want to download PDF.
+However it is primarily aimed at being able to download financial sell side Reports to a local client directory utilizing Chromium based browsers.

 #### How to use